How can I express interest in receiving Technical Assistance?

 The Academic Senate consults with local Senate presidents before moving volunteers to the approved pool and transferring the data to IEPI.
 The IEPI Project Director consults with each non-faculty volunteer’s home CEO or designee to ensure that he or she has no concerns about the volunteer’s service before moving each volunteer to the approved pool.

 Tentative PRTs for specific institutions are drawn from the combined approved pool based on a careful match between the institution’s areas of focus and the volunteers’ areas of expertise.
 Each final PRT is approved by the IEPI Executive Committee, the CCCCO, and the receiving institution’s CEO.
-If you are selected for a PRT, the IEPI Project Director will notify you by email at the address you submitted in the survey, to provide the necessary paperwork, arrange training, and begin the process of scheduling the initial visit to fit both team members’ schedules and the receiving institution’s preferred date options.
+If you are selected for a PRT, the IEPI Project Director will notify you by email at the address you submitted in the survey, to provide the necessary paperwork, arrange training, and begin the process of scheduling the first two visits to fit both team members’ schedules and the receiving institution’s preferred date options.
 (Part of that paperwork is a Participation Certification Form, which must be signed by the appropriate local administrator authorizing your service on a specific PRT, and then submitted to IEPI well before the initial visit.)

 PRT members may be asked to share their experience with others at PRT training workshops or at presentations to statewide organizations and conferences.